alasdairrae/gb-places/README.md

 # Great Britain - Populated Places
 A point file of populated places in Great Britain (from Ordnance Survey open data)

 This repository contains a file with over 42,000 place names for populated places in Great Britain.
-I put it together using Ordnance Survey's OS Open Names data: https://www.ordnancesurvey.co.uk/business-and-government/products/os-open-names.html
+I put it together using [Ordnance Survey's OS Open Names dataset](https://www.ordnancesurvey.co.uk/business-and-government/products/os-open-names.html).

 I've shared the shapefile, geopackage and geojson versions of the file here, in addition to a zipped QGIS project that you can just download and open.